karayabin/universe-snapshot/universe/Ling/Bootstrap4AdminTable/doc/api/Ling/Bootstrap4AdminTable/Renderer/Bootstrap4AdminTableRenderer.md

     This property holds the labels for this instance.
     It's an array of columnName => label.
     The label is displayed in the header columns.

+- <span id="property-hiddenColumns"><b>hiddenColumns</b></span>

+    This property holds the hiddenColumns for this instance.
+    The hidden columns are not displayed (but their data is still accessible).